onemandan/onemandan.github.io/_posts/2023-02-12-tilemap-editor.md

 #### Creating The Tilemap

-Before creating the Phaser game object, we need a tilemap image, as well as the JSON map file, obtained from Tiled.
+Before creating the Phaser game object, a tilemap image is required, as well as a JSON map file, obtained from Tiled.
 You can find my tilemap image [here](/assets/projects/tilemap-editor/resources/tileset.png), and my JSON map file [here](/assets/projects/tilemap-editor/resources/tilemap.json).
 If you're creating your own tile JSON map, you'll want to essentially create a *main area* where tiles can be placed and a *selection area* at the bottom where all available tiles to be placed are located (a palette if you will), separated by a single tile height of space, which creates two distinct areas.

 <figure>
     <img class="rounded" src="/assets/images/posts/{{ page.title }}/img1.png" alt="Tilemap layout">